Get

 You’ve undoubtedly heard of the benefits of olive oil on human cardiovascular health.
 Research has also shown it has anti-inflammatory properties, contains antioxidants, and may help protect against or treat a variety of conditions in people, including rheumatoid arthritis, cancer, and type 2 diabetes.
 Of course, you want the best for your dog and may wonder if dogs can have olive oil.

 Olive oil is safe for dogs and can be a healthy source of fat as part of a balanced diet.
 However, this statement comes with a few caveats.
-Adding olive oil as a supplement to your dog’s diet should be carefully considered based on your pet’s individual needs and health concerns and discussed with your veterinarian.
+Adding olive oil as a supplement to your dog’s diet should be carefully considered based on your pet’s individual needs and health concerns and discussed with a veterinarian.

 Why Can Dogs Eat Olive Oil?